MicrosoftDocs/azure-devops-docs/docs/build-release/test/reference-qa.md

 **A**: These are the limitations for each type of test:

-* Coded UI test, Selenium tests, and unit tests written using the MSTest framework **can** be associated with a test case.
+* Coded UI test, Selenium tests, and unit tests written using Version 1 of the MSTest framework **can** be associated with a test case.
 * Unit tests that use the.NET Core framework **cannot** be associated with a test case.
-* Tests that use other test frameworks such as xUnit, nUnit, Chutzpah, and others **cannot** be associated with a test case.
+* Tests that use other test frameworks such as Version 2 of the MSTest framework, xUnit, nUnit, Chutzpah, and others **cannot** be associated with a test case.
 * Associating ordered tests and generic tests **may** work, but running these tests is not supported.